lovetoys/lovetoys/README.md

 lovetoys.initialize({globals = true, debug = true})

 function love.load()
-    -- Define a component class.
+    -- Define a Component class.
     local Position = Component.create("position", {"x", "y"}, {x = 0, y = 0})
     local Velocity = Component.create("velocity", {"vx", "vy"})

-    -- Create and initialize a new entity.
+    -- Create and initialize a new Entity.
     -- Note we can access Entity() in the global
     -- namespace since we used globals = true in
     -- the lovetoys initialization.